 - 1. Failing to maintain good academic standing after completing two consecutive probationary semesters, excluding summer, given that the student's cumulative GPA is also less than 2.00. - 2.
-If a provisionally admitted student does not meet the conditions of their admission.
-1. Students who are dismissed from the - 3.
+If a provisionally admitted student does not meet the conditions of their admission. - 3.
 Violating the academic integrity of assessments for multiple times.